ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Related Work

-\para{Active LLM Alignment.} Actively select preference queries for a human to provide relative preferences between two queries allows efficiently learn reward functions that capture human intent.
-Some of works has already considered actively selecting queries in domain like autonomous ~\citep{RSS17_Sadigh2017ActivePL,CRL18_biyik2018batch}.
-Recent work on active preference data selection for LLM alignment has explored both heuristic methods~\citep{NeurIPS24_melo2024deep, ICML24_muldrew2024active} and approaches with theoretical guarantees~\citep{arXiv23_mehta2023sample, ICML24Workshop_das2024active}.
+\para{Active LLM Alignment.} Actively selecting preference queries for a human to provide relative preferences between two queries allows for efficient learning of reward functions that capture human intent.
+Some of the works have already considered actively selecting queries in domains like autonomous ~\citep{RSS17_Sadigh2017ActivePL,CRL18_biyik2018batch}.
+Recent work on active preference data selection for LLM alignment has explored both heuristic methods~\citep{NeurIPS24_melo2024deep, ICML24_muldrew2024active} and approaches with theoretical guarantees~\citep{arXiv23_mehta2023sample, ICML24Workshop_das2024active, verma2025active}.
 A key distinction among these recently proposed theoretical methods lies in their data selection strategies.
-On the other side, existing methods with theoretical guarantees~\citep{arXiv23_mehta2023sample,ICML24Workshop_das2024active} are based on the assumption of a linear latent reward function, which may not hold in real-world applications such as LLM alignment in which reward functions are often highly non-linear and complex.
+The methods with theoretical guarantees either assume a linear latent reward function~\citep{arXiv23_mehta2023sample,ICML24Workshop_das2024active} or do not directly leverage the LLM for active data collection~\citep{verma2025active}, limiting their applicability to the highly non-linear and complex reward functions underlying LLM alignment.